devwasabi2/testing_new_username/api_and_db/README.md

 2. run the command
    - docker compose up -d
-     in detached mode (this command will run a dockerized postgres db)

 3. cd in flyway and run the following commands
    - sudo apt update